Generalized Gelfand-Dikii equation and solitonic electric fields for fermionic Schwinger pair production: Introduction

 \section{Introduction}

 The creation of pairs from vacuum by an electromagnetic or gravitational background field is a nonperturbative quantum effect that probes the quantum structure of the vacuum.
 Schwinger pair production by an electromagnetic field \cite{Heisenberg:1935qt,Schwinger:1951nm} and Hawking radiation by a black hole \cite{Hawking:1974sw} are two of the most prominent consequences of quantum field theory.
-The parametric interaction of a particle with the background field transforms the in-vacuum into the out-vacuum that in general consists of multi-particle and antiparticle states of the in-vacuum, when a proper definition of the in- and out-vacua can be made in two asymptotic regions (for a comprehensive review of the in-out formalism, see \cite{DeWitt:1975ys,DeWitt:book03}, and Schwinger pair production in QED \cite{Kim:2008yt}).
+The parametric interaction of a particle with the background field transforms the in-vacuum into the out-vacuum that in general consists of multiparticle states of the in-vacuum, when a proper definition of the in- and out-vacua can be made in two asymptotic regions (for a comprehensive review of the in-out formalism, see \cite{DeWitt:1975ys,DeWitt:book03}, and Schwinger pair production in QED \cite{Kim:2008yt}).
 Experimentally, the recent development of intense lasers based on chirped pulse amplification (CPA) has led to an intensity of $ 1.1 \times 10^{23}~\mathrm{W/cm^2}$ \cite{Yoon2021Realization}, the highest that has been reached for optical lasers so far, and may open a window for Schwinger pair production in electromagnetic fields in the future \cite{DiPiazza:2011tq,fikks}.
 However, there are very few electric field profiles for which the Klein-Gordon or Dirac equation are solvable in terms of known special functions, so that it is convenient to have master equations, suitable for numerical evaluation, for the mean number of produced pairs due to generic electric fields (see \cite{healgi2} and refs. therein).

 An important limiting case is the one of an electric field that is purely time-dependent but spatially homogeneous.
 This is because then for a given particle momentum the pair creation problem can be formulated in terms of an effective quantum mechanical evolution equation.
-For the scalar QED case, a suitable master formula (“quantum Vlasov equation”) has been known and used for decades \cite{kescm1,kescm2,klmoei,healgi,schton,sbrpst,bmprssv,ahrsv,dumlu,fedotov_prd2011}
+For the scalar QED case, a suitable master formula (“quantum Vlasov equation”) for the density of created pairs has been known and used for decades \cite{kescm1,kescm2,klmoei,healgi,schton,sbrpst,bmprssv,ahrsv,dumlu,fedotov_prd2011}